shsagir/play-area-sync/docs/secrets.md

 Use fortrabbits App secrets to store your credentials safely.
 App secrets are stored in a JSON file called `secrets.json` which is only accessible by you and your App.
 The location of this JSON file is stored in a predefined environment variable called `APP_SECRETS`.

+## App secrets vs ENV vars

+App secrets are closely related to ENV vars insofar that they are both available to your App at runtime.
+The big difference between them is that App secrets are stored highly secured and they are not automatically dumped out by debug tools - such as `phpinfo()` or your favorite debug toolbar.

 ## App secrets in your App